-Next to being a blogger and a student, I also freelance as proofreader.
+Next to being a PhD student in English Literature, I also freelance as proofreader.
 If you are a blogger or author interested in my services, please send me an email with “Proofreading” in the subject line.

 What is proofreading?